RobertoOrtis/getXAuth/README.md

-# getXAuth
+# getXAuth Example

-A Flutter GetX Authorization example with injection dependency and no Splash screen.
+A Flutter GetX Authorization example with dependency injection and no Splash screen.

 - The app will detect whether the user is already logged in and redirect it to the corresponding screen before it loads.
 - An on boarding screen is shown when the app is started for the first time.
 After the first start, it will show a login or home screen.